coderofsalvation/hashtagbibs/RFC_TAGBIBS.md

 .# Abstract

-Tagbibs (or simply: 'bibs') are tiny paper/voice-friendly tags, which expand into multiple [BibTags](https://en.wikipedia.org/wiki/BibTeX).<br>
+Tagbibs (or simply: 'bibs') are tiny tags, allowing mere mortals to connect words to other words using pencil, voice or keyboard.<br>
-Using OCR, they're great for connecting scanned paper with online graphs.<br>
+They expand into multiple [BibTags](https://en.wikipedia.org/wiki/BibTeX).<br>
-But also using voice-recognition or Text in XR.<br>
+For example, using OCR, scanned paper can 'connect' with online graphs.<br>
 Think of it as the brother of hashtags: a command for tagging-this-with-that.<br>
 The goal of this spec is three-fold: